MiniHack the Planet: A Sandbox for Open-Ended Reinforcement Learning Research: Background: NetHack and the NetHack Learning Environment

 \section{Background: NetHack and the NetHack Learning Environment}

 The NetHack Learning Environment~\citep[\NLE{},][]{kuttler2020nethack} is a Gym interface \cite{DBLP:journals/corr/BrockmanCPSSTZ16} to the game of NetHack \citep{raymond2020guide}.
-NetHack is among the oldest and most popular terminal-based games, and one of the hardest games in history~\citep{15hardestVG}.
+NetHack is among the oldest and most popular terminal-based games.
 In NetHack, players find themselves in randomly generated dungeons where they have to descend to the bottom of over 50 procedurally generated levels, retrieving a special object and thereafter escape the dungeon the way they came, overcoming five difficult final levels.
 Actions are taken in a turn-based fashion, and the game has many stochastic events (e.g. when attacking monsters).
-Despite the visual simplicity, NetHack is widely considered as one of the hardest games in the world~\cite{15hardestVG}.
+Despite the visual simplicity, NetHack is widely considered as one of the hardest games in history~\cite{15hardestVG}.
 It often takes years for a human player to win the game for the first time despite consulting external knowledge sources, such as the NetHack Wiki~\citep{nhwiki}.
 The dynamics of the game require players to explore the dungeon, manage their resources, and learn about the many entities and their game mechanics.
 The full game of NetHack is beyond the capabilities of modern RL approaches~\cite{kuttler2020nethack}.

 \NLE{}, which focuses on the full game of NetHack using the game's existing mechanisms for procedurally generating levels and dungeon topologies, makes it difficult for practitioners to answer specific research questions in isolation.
 In contrast, with MiniHack we present an extendable and rich sandbox framework for defining a variety of custom tasks while making use of NetHack's game assets and complex environment dynamics.